 The recipe makes a shy ¼ cup of rub, and if you divide it evenly among all of the pork chops, you’ll have 4 robustly flavored chops.
-But if you think a more delicately seasoned chop will hold more allure for some of your brood, then simply rub 1 or 2 of the ribs with only 1 teaspoon of the rub each.
+But if you think a more delicately seasoned chop will hold more allure for some of your brood, then simply recuce the amount of rub per chop for the more finicky eaters, using 1 teaspoon of the rub for each chop.
 Great flavor?
 Yes.
 Too much flavor?
 Nope.

-If you end up with leftover rub, toss it with some cubed Yukon Gold potatoes and some olive oil, and roast those potatoes at 425°F for 30 to 40 minutes to go with your pork.
+If you end up with leftover rub, toss it with some cubed Yukon Gold potatoes and some olive oil, and roast those potatoes at 425 degrees for 30 to 40 minutes to go with your pork.

 Spanish Pork Chops: A simple rub turns pork chops into a wonderfully flavorful but very easy weeknight dinner.Tweet This